stocnet/migraph/README.md

 ## About the package

-This package works with and extends existing network analysis packages for analysing multimodal and multilevel networks.
+`{migraph}` works with and extends existing network analysis packages for analysing multimodal and multilevel networks.
 It provides a common, standard syntax for working with both one-mode and two-mode networks.